Glossary

 Anima Architecture

 The externalized cognitive scaffolding system built by Ryan Atkinson to give a large language model persistent identity, accumulated memory, and temporal awareness across sessions without fine-tuning or custom model training.
 The architecture externalizes what does not need to live inside the model and loads it deterministically at session start.
+Named after the Jungian concept of anima, the inner personality.
 Full documentation on the Architecture page.

 Authority Hierarchy